 The Certificate III in Patisserie is the essential course for starting a career as a pastry chef/patissier.
 In this non-apprenticeship course, you’ll receive specialist training in areas of chocolate, desserts, gateaux, torten and cakes, pastries and petit fours as well as a thorough understanding of food safety and special dietary requirements, setting you on a path to a career in patisserie.
-Note: April intake will be at our Moorabbin campus only.

 Career opportunities, include:

 Studying the Certificate III in Patisserie at Holmesglen

 The course is taught through a blend of online, classroom and practical training at Holmesglen's modern commercial kitchens.
 Our highly trained and experienced teaching staff will allow you to build specialist patisserie skills to step straight into this fast paced, exciting industry.

 On completing the course, graduates will be well-positioned to find employment across a wide range of enterprises where patisserie products are prepared and served, including, patisseries, cake decorating venues, bakeries, cake and pastry production businesses, restaurants, hotels, cafes, and coffee shops.

 This qualification could also lead you to establish your own patisserie business where you can produce your own sweet creations.